filiabel/design_ideation_experiment/README.md

 # Design Ideation Experiment
 This repository contains the work related to my Master Thesis at [TrollLABS](https://www.ntnu.edu/mtp/trolllabs), spring 2021.

 Eye-tracking research based on stimuli on screen.
 Participants receive open ended design problems and a set of words ment to serve as inspirational stimuli.
-Their job is to generate as many ideas for each design problem.
+Their job is to generate as many ideas as possible for each design problem.
+During the ideation, the participants are to sepak out loud.

 The entire experimental setup is made using open-source software - mainly [PsychoPy](https://psychopy.org/) and [Pupil Core](https://pupil-labs.com/products/core/).
 Experimental setup is based on the following research paper:
 > Goucher-Lambert, K., Moss, J., & Cagan, J. (2019).
 A neuroimaging investigation of design ideation with and without inspirational stimuli — Understanding the meaning of near and far stimuli.
 Design Studies, 60, 1–38. https://doi.org/10.1016/j.destud.2018.07.001